 Then one day a woman walked into the room who he recognized as his future wife based on a dream he had of her nine years prior to this meeting.
 Soon they were married and began creating a family immediately.
 They would be blessed with five children.
 Knowing he should no longer accept assignments in the Middle East covering conflict for Newsweek or chasing hurricanes for Life Magazine, Vandivier changed the focus of his assignments for the safety of many top corporations including AT&T, IBM, Exxon and many more.

-The new company brought a new vision.
+The new adventure company brought a new vision.
 Vandivier wanted to help photographers learn to see the photo before they shot it.
 Helping to develop the "Minds Eye" of another photographer is something Vandivier takes very seriously.
 He also wants to help photographers understand how to communicate with photos, rather than hoping one day to be a "one shot wonder".
 He wants his clients to know how to tell the story of an amazing location with both "The Big Picture" and a series of mini photo essays.
 One of the greatest joys pro photographers get to experience is seeing their photos printed in the pages of a magazine.
 Part of the experience of each adventure NPA offers is printing a professionally designed and printed edition, using the best images from clients captures after attending their favorite trip.
 Little is cooler than having a magazine sitting on your coffee table when friends see it with your images along with others in the magazine.
 It's a creative high rarely matched!